natalie-s11/Step-By-Step-Instructions/README.md

 # Step-By-Step-Instructions
 Step by Step Recipe for Creating a New Working Project Environment

-1. Fork the Repository
+1. Create a Repository
-- Click "Fork"
-- Click "Create Fork"
+- Go to GitHub, click on Repositories, click new, and name your repository

 2. Open it as a Codespace
 - Click "Code"